vaishnaviupadhyayy/restaurant_management/README.md

 Run from Terminal: Open your terminal or command prompt, navigate to the directory where you saved the file, and execute the script:

-python billing_system.py
+python irisrestaurant.py

 ## Instructions for Testing

-We built this to be robust!
 Follow these simple steps to ensure everything works, especially the crash-proofing features:

--1.
-Happy Path Test (Successful Transaction)
+- 1. Successful Transaction

 Enter code 1 (Paneer Lababdar).